jkuhlmann/gainput/README.md

 ### Android NDK

-Building for Android is little more complicated at the moment, but here you go:
+Building for Android is a little more complicated at the moment, but here you go:

 1. Run `waf configure --cross-android --cross-android-ndk=ANDROID_NDK_PATH`
 1. Run `waf build_debug` or `waf build_release`